internetarchive/dweb-mirror/INSTALLATION-work.md

 The address to go to is platform dependent.

 * On IIAB try: http://box.local:4244 or http://box.lan:4244 or via the main interface at http://box.local and click on Internet Archive
-* On Rachel: http://rachel.local:4244 or via the main interface at http://rachel.local and click Internet Archive
+* On Rachel: http://rachel.local:4244 or http://rachel:4244 or via the main interface at http://rachel.local and click Internet Archive
 * When on a browser on the same machine: http://localhost:4244
 * On any LAN that supports MDNS (Bonjour) http://archive.local:4244